spren9er/tilez/README.md

 ## How to specify layouts?

 A **Tile** component is a building block of a layout.
-The whole layout within an arbitrary rectangular area can be described in a declarative way, by defining props of nested tiles.
+The whole layout of an arbitrary rectangular area can be described in a declarative way, by defining props of nested tiles.

 ### Tile Layouts